pymc-labs/CausalPy/README.md

 ## Roadmap

 Plans for the repository can be seen in the [Issues](https://github.com/pymc-labs/causal-inference/issues).

 In addition to the quasi-experimental methods supported thus far, we might add functionality around propensity scores and non-equivalent group designs.

+Currently we have a few core examples (see the [`scikit-learn` demo notebook](notebooks/skl_demos.ipynb) and the [`pymc` demo notebook](notebooks/pymc_demos.ipynb)) but we plan to flesh these out with more experiment and model variants over time.

 ## Overview of package capabilities